Susie Gharib

 Susie Gharib, born in 1950, is a business news journalist.
 Currently, she is Senior Special Correspondent for Fortune magazine.
-Gharib is also a contributor to Nightly Business Report produced by CNBC, a program that she co-anchored for 16 years until she left the show in December 2014.
+Gharib was also a contributor to Nightly Business Report produced by CNBC, a program that she co-anchored for 16 years until she left the show in December 2014.
 She was replaced by Sue Herera.

 Career

-Gharib joined Nightly Business Report in 1998 after a 20-year career working at some of America’s most prestigious print and broadcast organizations, including CNBC, NBC, ESPN, and WABC-TV/New York.
+Gharib joined Nightly Business Report in 1998 after a 20-year career working at some of America’s various print and broadcast organizations, including CNBC, NBC, ESPN, and WABC-TV/New York.
 Gharib launched her career as a business journalist at Fortune magazine, where she was a senior writer and associate editor.
 Her previous work includes reporter positions at Newsweek, the Associated Press, and The Plain Dealer.
 In 1983, she moved from print to the then-new medium of TV business news when she joined Business Times on ESPN.

 During part of her career she went by her married name, Susie Nazem.